Theoretical Note: On the Practical Uses of Mathematical Theory for Attitude Research: Introduction

 and, \begin{displayquote} For example, the evaluative reaction with both the highest degree and highest closeness in the network of the attitude toward Ronald Reagan is the judgment of whether he cares about people like oneself.
 It is thus likely that ... change in this judgement would affect the attitude network to a large extent. \citep[][p.
 11, paragraph 5]{dalege2016} \end{displayquote}

-These predictions refer to the consequence or extent of effect of the perturbation of single, individual nodes.
-The CANAE prediction, in its basic form, is that a node's centrality and its cluster membership will relate to its extent of effect.
-Such a result would lend support to viability of using static network structure properties to infer something about the dynamics of a content-addressable associative memory system.
-This notion is part of the CANAE canon \citep{ZwickerDalege2020,ChambonDalege2022,DalegeBorsboomvan2017,DalegeMaas2017}.
+These theoretical assessments, or intuitive predictions, refer to the consequence or extent of effect of the perturbation of single, individual nodes: a node's centrality and its cluster membership will relate to its extent of effect\footnote{A single node is the limiting, simplest case; the CANAE theory can accommodate multiple node perturbation.}.
+Subsequently, this original, theoretical but informal prediction was put to various kinds of tests \citep{ZwickerDalege2020,ChambonDalege2022,DalegeBorsboomvan2017,DalegeMaas2017}, something we focus on next.

-We posit the following criteria for testing this yet untested, general hypothesis: (i) the test must invoke key aspects of the Ising model, either via numerical simulation or mathematical analysis, (ii) the definition of extent of effect should reflect the notion of perturbation, and (iv) the definition of extent of effect should be in relation to the likely attractors or fixed-points of the system.
-These criteria offer a fair minimum set for testing this hypothesis.